ckan/ckan/doc/maintaining/configuration.rst

   is_enabled = toolkit.config.normalized("ckanext.my_ext.enable")

-``config.normalized`` takes value from the config(or default value from declarations), passes it through validators and returns the result.
-If option has no validators, its value returned as is.
+By default, all declared config options are optional.
+And one can get either actual value of declared option either via ``ckan.plugins.toolkit.config.get(name, DEFAULT)`` or via ``ckan.plguins.toolkit.config.normalized(name)``.
+You may have noticed, that in the second case there is no ``DEFAULT``. ``config.`` method looks for the option's declaration and takes default value from it, when option is missing from the config file.
+In this way we can guarantee that the default value for the particular config option is always the same through the codebase.
+After that, value passed throught validators and result is returned.
+If option has no validators, result returned as is.

+.. note:: An attempt to use ``config.normalized`` with an undeclared config option
+          will print a warning to the logs and return either option's value or ``None`` as default.